yagizmdemir/ymd-ui/README.md

 npm start
 ```

 Then open [http://localhost:3000/](http://localhost:3000/) to see your app.
 The initial structure of your app is setup.
-Next, let's [add reactstrap and bootstrap](#adding-ymd-ui).
+Next, let's [add YMD UI](#adding-ymd-ui).

 ### Adding YMD UI